cscorley/dissertation/extra/abbreviations.md

 $\alpha$
 :   in LDA, a smoothing parameter for document-topic distributions

 $\beta$
 :   in LDA, a smoothing parameter for topic-term distributions

 $\theta$
 :   the document-topic matrix of a corpus

 $\phi$
 :   the topic-term matrix of a corpus

-D

-:    the term-document matrix of a corpus

-C

-:    a corpus

 d
 :   a document

-K

-:    in LDA, the number of topics; in LSI, the reduction factor

-N

-:    the number of terms in a document
+C
+:   a corpus, or the term-document matrix

 V
 :   the vocabulary of a corpus

 w
 :   a term

 z
 :   a topic

+K
+:   in LDA, the number of topics; in LSI, the reduction factor

+D
+:   the numer of terms in a document

+M
+:   the number of unique terms in a corpus

+N
+:   the number of documents in a corpus

 IR
 :   Information Retrieval

 LDA
 :   Latent Dirichlet Allocation

 LOC
 :   Lines of Code

 LSA
 :   Latent Semantic Analysis

 LSI
 :   Latent Semantic Indexing

 PLSI
 :   Probabilistic Latent Semantic Indexing

 SLOC
 :   Source Lines of Code

 SVD
 :   Singular Value Decomposition

 VCS
 :   Version Control System

 VSM
 :   Vector Space Model